yu19910513/React-Portfolio-/README.md

 # React-built Portfolio
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
 This porfolio is built by the modern approach - react.js instead of traditional HTML and JS.
 By building user interfaces and UI components, the developer is able to work each section individually without interfering other sections.
-I attempted to repulciate my previous HTML profolilo; each section was divided into several UI components and connected by react.js.
+I attempted to replicate my previous HTML profolilo; each section was divided into several UI components and connected by react.js.

 ## Table of Contents
 - [Installation](#installation)